-After the complaint has been initiated, the responding party will receive a written Notice of Complaint outlining the allegations raised and providing information about the Formal Resolution Process.
-The Responding party will then have the opportunity to meet with the Office of Equal Opportunity to review the Notice of Complaint and discuss the Formal Resolution Process.
-At this point in the process, the responding party has the option to accept responsibility for the conduct outlined in the Notice of Complaint.
-If the responding party accepts responsibility, the complaint would be referred to the Dean of Students Office for sanctioning in accordance with the appropriate sanctioning process.
-If the responding party chooses to accept responsibility, such acceptance cannot be withdrawn.
+After a Formal Complaint has been initiated, the Respondent (student, staff or faculty) will receive a written Notice of Formal Complaint.
+This Notice will also be shared with the Complainant.
+The Notice of Formal Complaint will include the identities of the parties involved (if known), the specific section(s) of the Policy Against Discrimination, Harassment & Sexual Violence (Policy) alleged to have been violated, a brief description of the alleged conduct, and the date(s) (or approximate dates) and location(s) of the alleged conduct.
+The Respondent will then have the opportunity to meet with the Office of Equal Opportunity (OEO) to review the Notice of Formal Complaint and to discuss the Informal Resolution Process, Investigative Procedure, Formal Resolution Process and Title IX Grievance Process.

+At this point in the process, the Respondent has the option to accept responsibility for the conduct outlined in the Notice of Formal Complaint.
+Such acceptance of responsibility must be submitted to OEO in writing.
+If the Respondent accepts responsibility, the Formal Complaint would be referred to the Dean of Students Office for students or Human Resources for employees (who will work with the employee's supervisor, academic deans, or the Provost as appropriate), for sanctioning in accordance with the appropriate sanctioning process.
+If the Respondent chooses to accept responsibility, such acceptance cannot be withdrawn.